ppremru/xyz-app/README_Build.md

 curl http://localhost:8080
 ```

-You should see the output: `Hello, World!
-This is version 1.0.0.`
+You should see the output: `Message: Hello from podman`

 -----